ckeditor/ckeditor5/packages/ckeditor5-ckfinder/docs/features/ckfinder.md

 ---
 category: features-file-management
-menu-title: CKFinder file manager
+menu-title: CKFinder
 order: 20
 badges: [ premium ]
 ---

 {@snippet features/build-ckfinder-source}

-# CKFinder file manager integration
+# CKFinder

-This CKFinder integration feature allows you to insert images as well as links to files into the rich-text editor content.
-It is a bridge between the CKEditor 5 WYSIWYG editor and the [CKFinder](https://ckeditor.com/ckfinder) file manager and uploader.
-CKFinder is a commercial application that was designed with CKEditor compatibility in mind.
-It is currently available as version 3.x for PHP, ASP.NET, and Java and version 2.x for ASP and ColdFusion.
+The CKFinder feature lets you insert images and links to files into your content.
+CKFinder is a powerful file manager with various image editing and image upload options.

 <info-box info>
 	This is a premium feature and you need a license for it on top of your CKEditor 5 commercial license.
 [Contact us](https://ckeditor.com/contact/?sales=true#contact-form) to receive an offer tailored to your needs.